 Read the following guidelines carefully before submitting your application for release.

-Your application will take up to 10 working days to assess upon receipt of a complete application (including all supporting documents).
-The letter advising the outcome of your application will be emailed to you at the email address you provided in your application.
-If a release letter is refused, the letter will outline the reason(s) for refusal and the appeals procedure.
+2. The outcome of your application will be emailed to your nominated email address you provided in your application.
+If a release is refused, the outcome email will outline the reason(s) for refusal and the appeals procedure.

 Acceptable reasons for release

 The following criteria are the only circumstances in which Deakin University will grant a release before the completion of the first six months of the Deakin University program:

 1. Deakin University's CRICOS registration has been suspended, or an ESOS agency sanction on Deakin prevents you from continuing your study, or Deakin fails to deliver the course as outlined in the student agreement;

 2. Your enrolment in a Deakin course or pathway course will be reported via PRISMS for unsatisfactory progress or attendance, even after actively participating in an intervention strategy;

 3. Your government sponsor deems that the transfer is in your best interests and has provided written support for the change;